vincemaling/Full-Stack-Web-Dev-P1/README.md

 1. Download and unzip the "Movies" folder.
 2. Open and run the *openmovies.py*.

 The application will call the Open Movies Database web API and collect information on some of my favorite Humphrey Bogart movies, then display it in a web browser.

+I have also included an HTML file (movies/freshj_tomatoes.html) that can be opened directly in a browser for demo purposes.
+This HTML is the output of the Python application.

 Here's a screenshot of what to expect:

 ![Best of Bogart Screenshot](https://github.com/vincemaling/Full-Stack-Web-Dev-P1/blob/master/movies/screenshot_best_of_bogie.png)